 However, this becomes an issue for those under prolonged stress, those with low stomach acid (which is needed to extract zinc from proteins), and those that follow a diet low in animal protein (such as vegan and vegetarian diets), as glutamine is primarily found in animal protein (including eggs and dairy).
 High amounts of zinc are found in animal products such as oysters and red meats, though zinc can also be found in some plant sources such as various beans (which many people with Hashimoto’s are sensitive to).

-As such, I recommend optimizing your glutamine and zinc levels via supplementation, if you are found to have suboptimal levels of zinc and glutamine.
+As such, I recommend optimizing your glutamine and zinc levels via supplementation.

 Action steps for this root cause: